National Children's Dental Health month

 ROBINS AIR FORCE BASE, Ga. --

-The 78th Dental Squadron observed National Children's Dental Health Month Tuesday with a visit to the Robins Child Development Center.
+The 78th Dental Clinic on Robins Air Force Base started celebrating National Children's Dental Health month with a visit to Robins Child Development Center February 6, 2019.

-That first visit can help educate parents on ways to help their children prevent dental decay at an early age and subsequent dental problems throughout their lives.
+It is important for parents to take their children to a preliminary dental visit before the child reaches their first birthday.
+The first visit can help educate the parents on ways to help their child prevent dental decay at an early age and subsequent dental problems throughout their lives.